gerryd/cookbook/content/recipe/desserts/gluten-free/coconut-flour-cupcakes.md

 # Directions

-- pre-heat the oven to 175 °C
+- preheat the oven to 175 °C
 - prepare 6 cupcake liners in a muffin pan
 - crack the eggs in a bowl, whisk to combine
 - add the oil, sugar, salt, vanilla and milk